 Nestled in a cool and verdant valley, Boquete in the Chiriqui Province of Panama is a deeply beautiful mountain community blessed with year-round spring-like weather, incredible views around every corner and warm people with a rich culture.
 Boquete boasts a growing number of amenities including excellent restaurants, spas, hotels, shops, supermarkets, gyms and endless opportunities to experience the natural wonder of the region.

 David, given its thriving commerce and pivotal point in the province, has attracted commercial investment and new arrivals.
 As in Panama City, construction is prevalent, though while Panama is awash in high rise condos, David’s development is currently focused on commercial centers, new hotels and stand-alone homes rather than condos.
 David is a much lower cost option than Panama City.
 Many expats reside in David and the surrounding areas due to the appeal of the region coupled with the low cost of living.
 David is on the Pacific Ocean and enjoys a recently expanded international airport.
-With Boquete a short distance away (will be less than ½ hour upon completion of the new highway under construction), towns like Volcan just over an hour, and David’s proximity to more expensive Costa Rica just down the road, the city has been attracting attention.
+With Boquete a short distance away (less than ½ hour with the completion of the new highway), towns like Volcan just over an hour, and David’s proximity to more expensive Costa Rica just down the road, the city has been attracting attention.
 David has less traffic and activity than Panama City which makes it an appealing alternative for Panamanians and expats alike.
-As Panama’s economic boom continues and David ultimately sees a higher profile, the city is poised for rapid growth.
-For those seeking a new home, a business start-up destination or investment opportunity, David is worthy of consideration.
+As Panama’s economic success continues and David ultimately sees a higher profile, the city is poised for rapid growth.
+For those seeking a new home, a business start-up destination or investment opportunity, David is a great choice.

-Boca Chica Panama – Approximately 45 minutes from David, 1 hour and 20 minutes from Boquete on the Pan American highway and good roads
+Approximately 45 minutes from David, 1 hour and 20 minutes from Boquete on the Pan American highway and good roads,

 Boca Chica is the launching point for many Pacific Island excursions into the Gulf of Chiriqui.
 The best known beaches around Boca Chica are at sea on small islands where it is typical to find yourself soaking in the rays on white sand, swimming waters of perfect bath-like temperatures and snorkeling all day among scores of tropical fish species without seeing another soul on your little spot of paradise.
 The area is a favorite of sport fishermen and occasionally you will see a fishing boat trolling in the distance.
 The mainland at Boca Chica has some great boutique hotels like Seagull Cove Lodge and the large island Boca Brava just off the coast has noteworthy hotels as well such as Cala Mia.

 Boca Chica is an easy and fantasy-like island day trip from Boquete.
 Either sign up for a tour with transportation with one of Boquete’s many tour companies or get directions for the approximately one and a half hour scenic drive to the dock at Boca Chica.
-Once there, it is typically about $100 (may vary slightly depending on the season) to hire a man with a boat for 4-6 hours who will take you to one of the spectacular island beaches.
+Once there, hire a man with a boat for 4-6 hours who will take you to one of the spectacular island beaches.
 After you hop out and pop on shore, he will anchor just past the waves and wait until you call him in to return.
 The beaches on the islands a bit out to sea are a 20 minute to ½ hour boat ride that is a wonderful part of the experience.
 Some of the beaches have amazing coral reefs boasting an impressive assortment of tropical fish.
 At times, you might spot sea turtles, dolphins, flying fish, eels and rays during the visit.
 Tour companies also offer options to see the islands further out on more sophisticated vessels.
 Take a snorkeling and fishing visit to the Secas islands and still make it back to Boquete by nightfall.
 If you are feeling more adventurous, journey to Coiba, the massive island, former penal colony and now a nature preserve.

 Boca Chica is the subject of much development speculation.
 The attractiveness of the Boca Chica region as a whole, the proximity to Costa Rica and so many unspoiled islands rich in picture postcard scenery have prompted new hotels and some residential development.
-There are rumors yet to be realized of bigger marina and resort development in the offing.
+There are rumors yet to be realized of bigger marina and resort development in the offing in nearby Tole.

 Note: Boca Chica is used by many locally when referring to the entire area near Boca Chica including Playa Hermosa and Boca Brava island.

-Las Lajas Panama – Approximately 1 hour and 15 minutes from David, 1 hour and forty-five minutes from Boquete on the Pan American highway and good roads
+Approximately 1 hour and 15 minutes from David, 1 hour and forty-five minutes from Boquete on the Pan American highway and good roads,

 Las Lajas offers long stretches of beaches lined with tall palm and tropical trees.
 The big waves roll in and the little fiddler crabs make designs in the broad beach sand.
-Las Lajas is a great place for swimming in the ocean with dependable, yet usually manageable waves ripe for body surfing (rip currents are not considered a big issue here, but caution is always still advised).
+Las Lajas is a great place for swimming in the ocean with dependable, yet usually manageable waves ripe for body surfing (rip currents are not considered an issue here, but caution is always still advised).
 The beach seems to stretch forever, the palm trees waving gently in the mists produced by the ocean sometimes creating an almost mystical effect.
 During some national Panamanian holidays, the area is a favorite for Chiricanos.
 Otherwise, it is pretty quiet and a lovely setting that seems far away from the rest of the world.
 It’s truly a great beach for sunning and relaxation with few other people nearby.
-The Las Lajas beach resort with a beachfront pool area and restaurant offers a great base from which to enjoy the sands.
-Las Lajas is an easy day trip from David or Boquete.
+Hotels like the Show Pony Beach Resort and the Las Lajas Beach Resort with a beachfront pool area and restaurant offer great bases from which to enjoy the sands.
+Las Lajas is an easy day trip from David, Volcan or Boquete.

-La Barqueta and Las Olas Beach Resort – 25 minutes from David, 1 hour from Boquete
+At 25 minutes from David, 1 hour from Boquete,